 - Mix in the feta and Greek yogurt

-- ladle into a pie dish and top with scrunched up pieces of filo pastry covering entire dish
+- Top with scrunched up pieces of filo pastry covering entire dish (or ladle into a pie dish if not using an oven-proof skillet)

 - Bake for 40 minutes till golden and crisp